 He was on the NCTM Board during the creation of the 1989 Curriculum and Evaluation Standards for School Mathematics and served as president during the development of the Common State Standards in Mathematics.

-Dr. Becky M. Walker is Director of Learning at Cooperative Educational Service Agency 7 (CESA 7) in Green Bay, Wisconsin.
-She focuses on learning success for all students and facilitates professional development through collaboration with teachers, leaders, administrators, students, and communities throughout the CESA 7 region and Wisconsin.
+Dr. Becky M. Walker is Assistant Superintendent of Academics and Innovation for Howard-Suamico School District near Green Bay, Wisconsin.
+She focuses on learning success for all students and facilitates professional learning through collaboration with teachers, leaders, administrators, students, and communities.
 She has a passion for ensuring positive, engaging, challenging, motivating, mathematics learning experiences for all students.
 Becky completed her doctoral degree through Marian University with dissertation research on how student achievement in mathematics is impacted by building mathematical content knowledge and conceptual understanding with elementary teachers.
-Becky serves on the Affiliate Services Committee of the National Council of Teachers of Mathematics (NCTM), as regional team leader for National Council of Supervisors of Mathematics (NCSM), as chair of Wisconsin Mathematics Leadership Council (WiMLC), and as a board member for Wisconsin Mathematics Council (WMC).
-Prior to her CESA 7 Director role, Becky was the Director of Learning for Appleton Area School District, as well as a high school principal.
+Becky serves on Membership and Affiliate Relations Committee of the National Council of Teachers of Mathematics (NCTM), as regional team leader for National Council of Supervisors of Mathematics (NCSM), as co-chair of Wisconsin Mathematics Leadership Council (WiMLC), and as a board member for Wisconsin Mathematics Council (WMC).
+Prior to her Assistant Superintendent role, Becky was Director of Learning for Cooperative Educational Service Agency 7 (CESA 7) in Green Bay, and Director of Learning for Appleton Area School District, as well as high school principal.
 She taught middle and high school mathematics, computer science, and Spanish prior to becoming an administrator.